ahmedparbes/Top-Schloar-Assainment-7/README.md

 ## Available Scripts

 In the project directory, you can run:
+- Here you can find top Scholars.
- - Item 1
+-  Total Budgets.
-- Item 2
+-  Education Qualifications.
-  - Sub Item 1
-  - Sub Item 2

-#^ two spaces

 ### `yarn start`